scanabc/open/octo17/index.md

 ### Learned

-Might actually help in alignment.
+Might actually help with alignment

-Meetings can sometimes be fun.
+Meetings can sometimes be fun

 Plausible<!-- .element: class="highlight-red" -->